 If you need help getting your project going, to move more quickly (or if you work in the media or politics and fancy a chat about Brexit), get in touch.

-At Chelsea Apps we have 8 years’ experience of creating digital products.
+At Chelsea Apps, we have 8 years’ experience in creating digital products.
 Getting things going fast is always important for our clients and we always deliver.

-Why not drop in for a cup of tea and a chat at our Farringdon studio?
+Why not drop in for a cup of tea and a chat at our Bournemouth office?
 We’re happy to share how we can help you get over the digital hump.